'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.-Syrus

 One day, my life would return to the wondrous and vivacious days of yore, with an unpredictable immensity and oblectation.
 And I would accede for a transient time in history the indelible moments of felicity so veracious and endearing.
 I had rid myself of the trammels of gloom and had overcome my disconsolate pall-the pall that had distressed me with continual unrelentingness and vengeance.
 I had resumed the course of my life and had inherited a prosperous villatic vineyard from a family member who had passed away several years ago.
 I moved my residence to a new house that was a manor outside of the delightful port of A Coruña.
 But the looming shadow of my weary and direful past would reappear before my very own eyes and cause, a swift chill that would run down my spine forthwith.
 I cannot forget that unbelievable and inscrutable day I met the charming Lady Adele Andrade.

 Never did I imagine that I would be captivated, by another woman who was not Margarida Godoy.
 And never did I feel such a powerful conglomeration of miscellaneous emotions that were developing.
 I was in the parlour of the manor, when the once imperturbable eventide was then interrupted, by a nocturnal tempest.
 The hyacinth blue draperies began to sway, as the wind blew strongly.
 A loud tapping on the front door was heard, whilst I was quietly reading 'Os Lusíadas' by the Portuguese writer Luis de Camões.
 I had answered the door, and a stranger was standing in the pouring rain, with a drenched hood that covered her head.
 Immediately, after opening the door I gave her solace and took her inside to dry off and keep warm, around the soothing fireplace.
 She was silent and did not utter a single word.
 Her dress was soaking wet, as her leather slippers were also.
-But when she took off her hood, I descried, at last, her countenance.
+When she took off her hood, I descried, at last, her countenance.
 What I saw was the face of a very lovely young woman.
 I was in complete awe of her natural beauty.
 She was the ethereal image of a goddess, and of her statuesque appearance I shall describe in the following manner.
 Her virginal eyes were large and dark, but commanded with a firm impression.
-Her long, straight hair was black, and flowed majestically with splendour.
+Her long, straight hair was black, and flowed so majestically with splendour.
 Her superb figure of gracility was graceful, as a noble woman I had perceived.
 It was too coincidental to be true, as Margarida Godoy was also slender.
 After the initial shock, I reacted.

 'What is your name?'
 I asked the young woman.